JohnLCaron/rlauxe/README.md

 If you dont know what ballots contains what contests, you dont know Nc.
 All you know is N, typically N >> Nc.
 This is why without CSD, "you basically have to pull 20 times the sample size".

-I think you use uniform sampling instead of consistent sampling.

-Assume we know Nc.
+In reality, we probably know Nc.
 Sample sizes are still huge, because you have to muliply by N / Nc.
+And then it works out that Nc cancels out:

+        sampleEstimate = rho / dilutedMargin                  // (SuperSimple p.
+4)
+        dilutedMargin = (vw - vl)/ Nc
+        sampleEstimate = rho * Nc / (vw - vl)
+        totalEstimate = sampleEstimate * N / Nc               // must scale by proportion of ballots with that contest = rho * N / (vw - vl)
+                      = rho / fullyDilutedMargin
+        fullyDilutedMargin = (vw - vl)/ N

+So sample sizes are still huge, because you have to multiply by N / Nc.

+Use uniform sampling instead of consistent sampling.

 If you really dont know where any of the contests are, you cant even hand audit one contest.
 Seem totally unworkable.